-Imaging products are essential to the conduct of the regional planning program.
-They provide the basis for updating the Commission's regional base map series and for conducting regional inventories of urban growth and land use change.
-The year 2000 orthophotography was used to prepare a major re-evaluation of the regional land use plan and transportation plan.
-The image products are extremely useful in a variety of work environments in both the public and private sectors and are widely distributed.
-The regional land information website makes the orthophotos and related survey information-including elevation data-available to a wide range of users.
+Aerial photography products are essential to the conduct of the regional planning program.
+The products provide the basis for updating the Commission's regional base map and for conducting regional inventories of urban growth and land use change.
+Current orthophotography was used to prepare a major reevaluation of the regional land use and transportation plans.
+Aerial photography and orthophotography products are extremely useful in local government planning activities, and the products are widely distributed to both the public and private sectors.
+The regional land information website makes the orthophotos and related survey information available to a broad range of users.